 As a financial aid counselor, I get a lot of questions about how to get the most out of financial aid, and over the years I’ve come up the following:

-- Stay in touch with the Office of Financial Aid - We send you important “To-Do” items via email.
+We send you important “To-Do” items via email.
 Keep your eyes open for these communications.
 This is the best way to stay on top of the next steps for receiving aid, grants, scholarships and work-study.

-Completing the FAFSA and applying for scholarships won’t cost you anything so it doesn’t hurt to apply and see what you can get.
+Completing the FAFSA and applying for scholarships won’t cost you anything, so it doesn’t hurt to apply and see what you can get.
 There’s so much to enjoy about college, so let the Office of Financial Aid help you figure out how to cover the bill!

 Coordinator & Counselor